binkley/modern-java-practices/README.md

 Reflecting the principle that local builds should be like CI builds, some tools that greatly help:

+* [Dagger](https://dagger.io/) ensures your build is in a container, and reproducible for everyone.
+  If you like programming your build with Gradle, you may appreciate programming your pipeline in Dagger.<br>
+  **TODO** Provide an example script for Dagger.
 * [Earthly](https://earthly.dev/) ensures your build is in a container, and reproducible for everyone.
   Earthly assumes a local install: